gregcaporaso/microbiogeo/doc/notes/permanova.rst

 	../../datasets/whole_body/unweighted_unifrac_dm_shuffled_3.txt	1.73759470202		0.929

-The F values of 1.98060081904, 1.81015551855,and 1.73759470202 indicates that the body sites are not significantly different due to its relatively “small” ratio.
+The F values of 1.98060081904, 1.81015551855,and 1.73759470202 indicates that the body sites are not significantly different due to its relatively small ratio.
 This is a result that we would expect because the matricies are pre-shuffled.
 The p-values of 0.031, 0.623, and 0.929 indicates that the results are insignificant.

 Keyboard